houjing08/Master_Thesis_2024/README.md

 - *thebe_hed.ipynb* for transfer learning (HED-style) using VGG16
 - *thebe_evaluate.ipynb* for evaluating a model, given the path to the saved model weights
 - *visualize_layers.ipynb* example for visualizing model activation from selected layers
-- *pred_wisting_restore.ipynb* is an example of model prediction on Wisting data
+- *wisting_restore.ipynb* is an example of model prediction on Wisting data
+- *thebe_restore.ipynb* is an example of model prediction on Thebe data